Monday 1 November 2021

 Martin got it in his scope and having seen it well, to his eternal credit and with my eternal thanks, told me to kneel down and look through his scope and there, on the wall, at long last was our holy grail.

-A Varied Thrush in all its brown and orange magnificence.
+A Varied Thrush in all its grey brown and orange magnificence.

-It was facing away from us and I was struck by the two broad, creamy white lines, one each, running from above an eye and down each side of its neck and the profusion of pale edgings to its wings.
+It was facing away from us and I was struck by the broad, creamy white line, running from above its eye and down the side of its neck and the profusion of pale edgings to its wing.
 A veritable bonanza of pale stripes and bars.It turned partially and there was the distinctive orange breast with a grey band across it and below, paler orange mottled flanks and belly.
 It was a strikingly beautiful bird.

 I was outwardly calm but adrenalin was pulsing through me as I am sure it was with everyone else at this moment.
 I directed my camera towards the bird on the wall and got a number of distant images as it perched there for a minute or so.